-Reference to the Sydney 1:100,000 Geological Series sheet (9130) indicates that the site is underlain by Newport Formation (Upper Narrabeen Group) rocks which are of middle Triassic in age.
+Reference to the Sydney 1:100,000 Geological Series sheet indicates that the site is underlain by Newport Formation (Upper Narrabeen Group) rock which is of middle Triassic Age.
 The Newport Formation typically comprises interbedded laminite, shale and quartz to lithic quartz sandstones and pink clay pellet sandstones.

 Narrabeen Group rocks are dominated by shales and thin siltstone beds and often form rounded convex ridge tops with moderate angle (<20°) side slopes.
-These side slopes can be either concave or convex depending on geology; internally they comprise shale beds with close spaced bedding partings that have either close spaced vertical joints or in extreme cases large space convex joints.
+These side slopes can be either concave or convex depending on geology, internally they comprise interbedded shale and siltstone beds with close spaced bedding partings that have either close spaced vertical joints or in extreme cases large space convex joints.
 The shale often forms deeply weathered silty clay soil profiles (medium to high plasticity) with thin silty colluvial cover.